superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 ## A longer look at the deployment process

-**Step 1**, is a a simple GitHub Fork; there's not a lot to say about that except that you need to do it because you want control of the repository that you are deploying from.
+**Step 1**, is a simple GitHub Fork; there's not a lot to say about that except that you need to do it because you want control of the repository that you are deploying from.

 ### API Tokens and deployment

 **Step 2** is all about getting an API token.
 Once you are logged in with `flyctl` you can request its API token to use to authorize applications.
 That's what `flyctl auth token` gives you.

-**Step 3 and 4**: Now you have a token you need to make it available to GitHub Actions that run against your repository.
-For that, there's secrets in the repository's settings.
-Pop our secret under the `FLY_API_TOKEN` name and we can move on.
+**Step 3 and 4**: Now that you have a token, you need to make it available to GitHub Actions that run against your repository.
+For that, there are secrets in the repository's settings.
+Put the secret under the `FLY_API_TOKEN` name and we can move on.

 ### fly.toml and the Repository